 The U.S. cotton ginning industry has experienced many changes over the past half century.
-Bale compression density has approximately doubled, displacing work from the warehouse compress to the gin.
-Harvest methods have changed, shifting labor from the field to the gin and, in the case of stripper-harvested cotton, moving some energy consumption to the field.
-Environmental regulations governing dust emissions have resulted in increased materials-handling energy requirements as well as capital expense (e.g., more stringent regulations required adding cyclones to lint cleaner exhausts, so vane-axial fans with small motors had to be replaced with centripetal fans with larger motors).
+Bale compression density has approximately doubled, moving work from the warehouse compress to the gin.
+Harvest methods have changed, shifting labor from the field to the gin.
+Environmental regulations governing dust emissions have resulted in increased materials-handling energy requirements as well as capital expense (for example, more stringent regulations required adding cyclones to lint cleaner exhausts, so vane-axial fans with small motors had to be replaced with centripetal fans with larger motors).
 At the same time, the ginning industry has developed new technology and adapted innovations from other industries.
-The overall result has been a remarkable increase in labor productivity-from four to seven fold.
-Even as machines have done an increasing proportion of the work-making gin employment safer as well as better paying-there has been a decrease in electrical energy consumed per unit of cotton processed.
-Comparing audit data from the 1960s to survey data from 2010 or to audit and monitoring data from the present reveal the same trend-electrical energy consumption has decreased by 19% to 34%.
-This is welcome news when consumers are concerned about the carbon footprint of their natural fiber clothing.
+The overall result has been a remarkable increase in labor productivity - from four to seven fold.
+Even as machines have done an increasing proportion of the work - making gin employment safer as well as better-paying - there has been a decrease in electrical energy consumed per unit of cotton processed.
+Comparing audit data from the 1960's, to survey data from 2010, or to audit and monitoring data from the present reveals the same trend - electrical energy consumption has decreased by 19% to 34%.
+This is welcome news in a day when consumers are concerned about the carbon footprint of their natural fiber clothing.